-

 Origin: Riyuetan (Sun Moon Lake, 日月潭, rìyuètán), Nantou County (南投縣, nántóu xiàn), Taiwan.

-The taste is moderately herbal, spicy, with a pleasant soft sweetness and light viscosity.
-Despite its sweetness and spiciness, the tea is perceived as refreshing, gently stimulating and uplifting.
+The flavor is moderately herbal and spicy, with a pleasant soft sweetness and a slight viscosity.
+Despite its sweetness and spice, the tea is refreshing, gently stimulating, and uplifting.

 Name in Chinese